caiogondim/resilient.js/readme.md

 ```

 If something goes wrong while loading a module, an `error` event will be fired.
+And another try to load the script will be made using the `data-alt-src`.

 ```js
 resilient.on('error', ['jquery'], function() {